 Sticking to your grocery list will help you purchase less unnecessary items but equally important is what you do with them when you get them home.
 Practice the first-in-first-out (FIFO) principle when storing your food.
 Essentially, place all new items to the back of the fridge and bring forward those closer to their expiration date.
 Instead of reaching for the newer food in the back of the refrigerator, you'll eat the easily accessible leftovers upfront.
 Over time, this strategy should reduce what goes from your refrigerator to the landfill.

 Get familiar with brands

 We don't mean designer brands; we mean environmentally conscious brands who insist on sustainable components and practices, as well as socially responsible production methods.
-We created the Ethically extension so that you'll always know if the company you're buying from is up to snuff.
-Download the extension from the Chrome Web Store.
-Then, anytime you visit a website, you will see the company's letter grade next to the Ethically icon on your browser bar.
-If a company has a bad sustainability grade, we'll show you better alternatives.
-Simply click on the Ethically icon on the browser bar, and you'll be able to expand the pop-up to preview the options.
+We created the Ethically mobile app so that you'll always know if the company you're buying from is up to snuff.
+Download the app, then, anytime you scan a product, if a company has a bad sustainability grade, we'll show you better alternatives.

 Shop for multi-purpose items